phax/ph-parent-pom/README.md

     * Updated to maven-bundle-plugin 5.1.2
     * Updated to maven-checkstyle-plugin 3.1.2
     * Updated to maven-gpg-plugin 3.0.1
+    * Updated to maven-javadoc-plugin 3.3.0
     * Updated to maven-jxr-plugin 3.1.1
     * Updated to maven-plugin-plugin 3.6.1
     * Updated to maven-project-info-reports-plugin 3.1.2
     * Updated to ph-buildinfo-maven-plugin 3.0.2
-    * Updated to ph-csscompress-maven-plugin 6.3.1
+    * Updated to ph-csscompress-maven-plugin 6.3.3
     * Updated to spotbugs-maven-plugin 4.2.3
     * Removed ph-dirindex-maven-plugin
     * Improved the list of file extensions for license formatting